 Birthing the Maxim brand in 1998, in England.
 Bernard Maximin who is an accomplished jeweller specialises in gold and platinum, gem-set jewellery.
 Many of Maxims design inspirations derive from architecture, nature and people.
 With over 24 years of experience in the trade, Bernard has mastered his craft with the finest attention to detail, which has enabled his work to be sold in one of the most well-known jewellery stores in the UK.

 As a child, Bernard grew up involved in all things DIY.
 As one of seven, he and his brothers are from a time when they would put their own bikes together and made go-karts out of old pram wheels.

 Later on, Bernard's interest moved onto how his brothers rebuilt engines, at the age of 14 Bernard’s metalwork teacher said that he could never put a hole through a piece of round wire that must have measured around 2 mm in diameter.
 Bernard’s metalwork teacher was astonished and silent when we successfully proved him wrong.
 From a young age, Bernard has shown skill and precision within his craft.

-Many praised Bernard that he was good with his hands so when it came time to leave school, a friend who was a jeweller suggested he pursue a career in jewellery, he found his chance in the form of a little scrunched up piece of paper on the floor with the details of a jewellery manufacturer in Hatton Garden.
+Many praised Bernard that he was good with his hands so when it came time to leave school, a friend who was a jeweller suggested he pursue a career in jewellery, he found his chance in the form of a little scrunched up piece of paper on the floor at a career's centre with the details of a jewellery manufacturer in Hatton Garden.

 Bernard soon after his Apprenticeship started his own line of jewellery, he was able to feature his line of products into some high street shops, done some trade work as well as eventually getting his own jewellery store at a time when many were closing.
-Now he is able to fulfil his ambitions and vision by being able to design and make his own rings and rings for his customers.
+He has been fulfilling his ambitions and vision by being able to design and make his own rings and rings for his customers ever since then.